Five Points to Making Office Artwork Boost Productivity

 Consider the Company Culture

 In most offices that I work with, I try and get a feel for the general company culture that the owners and managers are trying to set in the workplace.
 If it is a company that focuses on core values such as ethics, longevity, and tradition, I advise going with Pierre August Renoir paintings, Claude Monet Art or Paul Cezanne oil paintings that along with ornate frames and heavy oils achieve a sense of tradition and class that is appropriate and aligned with the desired company culture.
 In contrast, if the company is pursuing a company culture based on innovation, ingenuity, and young a heart out-of-the-box way of thought, I would recommend Salvador Dali, Rene Magritte, and Mark Rothko to adorn their walls.

 The idea of hanging paintings on canvas is to make the office space a pleasant place to spend time.
 It would make a great addition if you choose interesting pieces as well to spark conversation among office workers.
 Oil painting reproductions of classic Monet paintings, a self-portrait of Van Gogh, or avant-garde Picasso paintings can stimulate the senses.

 Can’t decide what to place on the walls?
 Seek professional help!

-In conclusion, there are many things to consider when looking for hand painted art for your office.
+In conclusion, there are many things to consider when looking for hand-painted art for your office.
 So many opinions to consider along with color schemes and company culture that you might hold off on such an endeavor.
-My final and most important advice to you is an observation I had throughout my years of working with offices – decorating the interior and helping business find the art that fits best on their wall, has always brought a positive boost for office moral and productivity.
-So don’t over think it!
-If something doesn’t fit or you change your mind you can always exchange one oil painting for the other, but all in all get art on your bare walls!
-It makes a ton of difference in the work place.
+My final and most important advice to you is an observation I had throughout my years of working with offices – decorating the interior and helping businesses find the art that fits best on their wall, has always brought a positive boost for office morale and productivity.
+So don’t overthink it!
+If something doesn’t fit or you change your mind you can always exchange one oil painting for the other, but all in all, get art on your bare walls!
+It makes a ton of difference in the workplace.